ndanhkhoi/zero-spin/README.md

    - The modal is accessible via a “View Statistics” button.

 - **Progressive Web App (PWA) Ready**
-   - The application includes a Service Worker (`sw.js`) and a manifest file (`manifest.json`) to enable PWA functionality if deployed on a compatible web
+   - The application includes a Service Worker (`sw.js`) and a manifest file (`manifest.json`) to enable PWA functionality if deployed on a compatible web server.

 ## Usage